-Sleeping with your new boobs might be harder than you imagine (getting comfy I mean).
+Sleeping with your new breast implants might be harder than you imagine (getting comfy I mean).

-Breast implants surgery is a big toll on your body and sleep is one of the most important parts of your recovery.
-So, why can it so hard to get good nights sleep after breast surgery?!
+A breast augmentation is a big toll on your body and sleep is one of the most important parts of your recovery.
+So, why can it be so hard to get a good night’s sleep after a breast augmentation?!

-After breast implant surgery you may struggle to sleep (even though you’re tired) because you just can’t get comfortable arrrrrgghhh!
+After your breast augmentation you may struggle to sleep (even though you’re tired) because you just can’t get comfortable arrrrrgghhh!

 If you sleep on your back you are not going to struggle with the post-op instructions after a breast augmentation.
 If, like me, you’re a bonafide side/stomach/any-which-way sleeper this article is for you!